sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Ancestry.md

     ancestry.
--   If ancestry is mixed, we may see **spurious associations** — variants that differ because of ancestry **and not because they’re truly related to your trait**.
+-   If ancestry is mixed, we may see **spurious associations** — variants that differ because of ancestry **and not because they’re truly related to our trait**.
--   This produces **false positives**, biased effect estimates, and can completely distort your results.
+-   This produces **false positives**, biased effect estimates, and can completely distort our results.

-**Example**: If cases and controls have slightly different ancestry on average (e.g., more cases with Southern European ancestry), you might find SNPs that simply tag that ancestry — not your disease!
+**Example**: If cases and controls have slightly different ancestry on average (e.g., more cases with Southern European ancestry), we might find SNPs that simply tag that ancestry — not our disease!

 > So: Ancestry outliers must be checked, flagged, and handled properly.